Infrastructure Improvement Initiative

 Without a doubt, this push will bring a wave of new hires at all skill levels into the construction industry.
 Considering recent issues with infrastructure in the U.S., it’s important that hiring managers stay up with certifications, safety training and compliance related documents; not only for the sake of safety, but to maintain federal compliance and avoid hefty fines and other consequences.

 The U.S. federal government is the world’s largest consumer, and a very particular buyer.
 There are numerous sets of rules and regulations federal contractors must follow depending upon the supplies they use and the services they offer.
 The Department of Labor (DOL) enforces these regulations through audits by the Office of Federal Contract Compliance Programs (OFCCP).
 The goal of an OFCCP audit is to ensure contractors are adhering to safe and non-discriminatory practices in all aspects of the employee life cycle, company-wide.
 There are other factors such as company size and contract dollar amount that determine what is required.
+According to the MRA, the top three violations fell under the following categories: recordkeeping, recruiting and affirmative action plans.

 - Inadequate records to defend applicant flow and interview practices